 This is Part 4 of a 5 part series.
 Part 1 covers foundational information about how the vaccines work and common questions / myths related to vaccine technology.
 Part 2 covers questions related to vaccine ingredients and potential toxicity.
 Part 3 covers questions regarding the safety of the Covid vaccines.

 In this section I will cover questions related to vaccine efficacy:

 Are vaccines creating a false sense of security without knowing the true efficacy (as in, we all think we're in the clear and can go back to normal, and then SURPRISE it's not as effective as we thought it was)?

 If you would like to navigate directly to the other posts you can click below.

 These new vaccines appear to be very effective at this point in time.
 How long will they be effective?
 We don't know, and will depend in part on how many new variants evolve and what they are like.
 Before I launch into the Q &A, I do want to take a minute to mention that the media reports on the efficacy of each of the vaccines was based on a type of statistical analysis called "relative risk".
 There is a different way to assess how effective something is, and that is "actual risk".
 When looking at "actual risk" the J&J vaccine is actually the most effective (based on the current data, which will change over time).
 That is not a reason to get J&J over the others, but it is good to remember that there is often more to the story than statistics reported in the media.

 So, without further ado, let's jump straight into the FAQ.

 Q: How long does the vaccine last?
-Why should I bother getting the vaccine if it only lasts 3 months?
+Why should I bother getting the vaccine if it only lasts three months?

 Why should you bother?
 People are dying and becoming disabled (by the thousands) right now.
 Also, the more people that get infected, the more chances the virus has to mutate.
 The faster we can reach herd immunity, the faster we can slow down or stop mutation of the virus, thus reducing the chances that we will end up with a new variant that the vaccines do not work against.